 We’ve been pretty lucky to have some amazing women work on our farm over the last 15 years, many of whom started out as 4-Hers, then employees, and always friends.
 “Our girls” have aspired to and been very successful working in the dairy industry.
 These ladies continue to impress us with their incredible passion, and we love the idea that we had a small part in helping to develop that passion!

 At the age of 16, the job of milking cows was how I got my foot in the door of the barn.
 I developed a real sense of pride, whether it was efficiently milking the herd or the graceful scraping of the barn.
 The importance of the daily chores of the dairy has always been held as supreme, even as I have evolved away from the daily tasks of the dairy.

 It is with great pride that three of our four children are choosing to take that step in continuing the legacy of hard work with a real pride for the product they are involved in producing – healthy, wholesome milk, and the base ingredient for all good Cabot products!

 Nicole Fletcher, Fletcher Farm, Southhampton, MA

-If I were to give a young woman advice about becoming a dairy farmer, I would say go for it!
-It is such a rewarding career in the sense that you can be outside, work with animals alongside your family, and also enjoy the seasons.
+Women farmers are a special group, and the Cabot women are no exception.
+It’s a unique mix of New England humor and sarcasm along with an unending desire to succeed and to make each year better than the last.
+[Farming] is such a rewarding career in the sense that you can be outside, work with animals alongside your family, and also enjoy the seasons.
 It is a challenging job because it requires long hours and attention to detail, and the need to be both physically strong and mentally focused.
 Caring for animals is such a great way to spend each day, and I believe that women farmers have a special nurturing quality towards the cows.

 Amy Richardson, Richardson Family Farm, Hartland, VT